jhall5694/spin_up_utility/README.md

 - This utility provides multiple features for working with local TCP instances

 ## Usage
-* To use this utility, open the "dist" folder to download and run "spin_up_utility.exe"
+* To use this utility (multiple options):
+  1. Download and extract the latest release
+  2. Download and run the executable
+  3. Download and unzip the latest release
+      - Run the executable
-  - Alternatively, the utility can be run from a cmd window as Administrator
+  4. Download entire project and run python file from a cmd prompt as Administrator
       - download the latest version of Python at "https://www.python.org/downloads/"
       - download the entire github project
-    - open a cmd window as admin
+      - open a cmd prompt as admin
       - navigate to the downloaded directory, e.g., ->> cd "path/to/the/downloaded/directory"
       - run spin_up_utility main.py file via command "python main.py"

 ## Prerequisites